-live by your word, now let’s discuss proactively building a company culture.
-When it comes to the culture race, we all know who the major players are.
-The guys who sit at the top of the food chain, gobbling up all the best candidates because their culture has become the thing of legends.
-Honestly, for everyone else who isn’t Facebook, Amazon or Google it can get overwhelming and frustrating.
-Because let’s be honest, not everyone has that kind of budget and can afford company perks like massages, bean bag chairs, nap pods and afternoon dolphin rides, or whatever else is the latest thing these days.
+So, we’ve talked about how important it is to remain authentic and live by your word, now let’s discuss proactively building a company culture.
+When it comes to the cultural race, we all know who the major players are.
+The guys who sit at the top of the food chain, gobbling up all the best candidates because their culture has become a thing of legend.
+Honestly, for everyone else who isn’t on Facebook, Amazon, or Google it can get overwhelming and frustrating.
+Because let’s be honest, not everyone has that kind of budget and can afford company perks like massages, bean bag chairs, nap pods, and afternoon dolphin rides, or whatever else is the latest thing these days.
 And in fairness, not every business is suited to that kind of culture.
-Ping-pong tables, bean bags, and flip-flops are all great, but not every organization wants that kind of a personality, and more importantly, you don’t have to have those things to build a sustainable or attractive culture.
+Ping-pong tables, bean bags, and flip-flops are all great, but not every organization wants that kind of personality, and more importantly, you don’t have to have those things to build a sustainable or attractive culture.
 (Yes, we just said that!)
 Believe it or not, not everyone cares about massages and bean bag chairs.
 So, with smaller budgets, less headcount, and offices that don’t have a slide from one floor to the next, how do you build a culture that gets talent knocking on your door?

 WE ALL JUST WANT TO BELONG